Lejonklou Källa Streamer/DAC by David Abramson

 It doesn’t hurt the experience that the Källa has no lights, no phone, no motorcar, not a single luxury; nothing to call attention to itself whatsoever.
 It is a ghost on the shelf, a black box ‘them from there‘ doing what you ask of it musically without fanfare or attitude or ten-inch OLED touchscreen.
 As mentioned above, I sometimes noticed the slightly fulsome mid-bass of my Holo KTE May DAC.
 It’s a bit of a characteristic of this DAC’s NOS mode sound to my ear, and I quite liked it.
 With the Källa, I’m hard-pressed to notice any particular ‘characteristic‘ or tonal signature.
 Nothing really stands out.
 It’s not a warm sound, per se, but more up whatever middle ground you imagine the middle might be, neither thickened nor thinned.

 Downsides?
 Yeah.
-Its simplicity is also its Achilles heel.
-When using my phone as a control point to stream from, every single damn time I opened an app other than Qobuz or Spotify or whatever I was using to stream- the music stopped.
+When using my phone as a control point to stream from, if I opened an app with sound like a podcast or meditation app, other than whatever I was using to stream like Qobuz or Spotify – the music stopped.
+This is a limitation of using an Apple device, which wasn’t designed to handle more than one sound stream at a time.

 As such, if getting a Källa for its musicality, I’d highly recommend a dedicated control point for its functionality.